Lenses Alien: Background and recording

 Cymbals Eat Guitars had gained much buzz following the release of their self-released debut album Why There Are Mountains, touring with The Pains of Being Pure at Heart in 2009 and playing at the 2010 Lollapalooza.
 In addition, the band saw a change in its lineup following the release of their debut album.
 Dan Baer, the band's original keyboardist, left the band due to an illness, while the band's original bassist, Neil Berenholz, left due to his dislike of touring.
 Baer and Berenholz were replaced by Brian Hamilton and Matthew Whipple respectively.
-In March 2011, the band signed with Barsuk Records to record a followup to Why There Are Mountains.
+In March 2011, the band signed with Barsuk Records to record a follow-up to Why There Are Mountains.

 Lenses Alien was recorded in Brooklyn and took only 15 days to record.
 According to an interview with Stereogum, the album's sound was influenced by Spiritualized, Bedhead and slowcore.
 In July 2011, the band premiered the first track from the album: "Rifle Eyesight (Proper Name)" as a free MP3 download.
 On August 23, 2011, the album was streamed in its entirety on Spin.

 The album cover was originally a collage that the band did as a homage to an artist the band admired.
 However, the artist was not happy with the cover, so the band changed the cover out of respect for the artist.